 Little things matter.
 Big dreams can be undermined by small decisions and actions day by day, conversation by conversation.
 These seemingly small things—often given little thought—communicate more about who you are than you may realize or intend.

 First impressions are so powerful that they can override all other information we are told about people.
-A recent study shared at the Society for Personality and Social Psychology (SPSP) annual conference shows that appearance and first impressions shape everything, from whether we ultimately end up liking someone to whether we view him or her as trustworthy.
+Appearance and first impressions shape everything, from whether we ultimately end up liking someone to whether we view him or her as trustworthy.

 “As soon as one sees another person, an impression is formed,” says Nicholas Rule of the University of Toronto.
 “This happens so quickly—just a small fraction of a second—that what we see can sometimes dominate what we know.”

-Here are some ways you can unknowingly sabotage the impression you leave with others and the quality of your relationships:
+Here are some ways you can unknowingly sabotage the job you want by the impression you leave with others and the quality of your relationships:

 Her actions communicated that she was disinterested, distracted and something else was more important.
 This not only affected my first impression of her, but also of their firm.
 Anytime your phone, or any device, has your attention rather than the person you are talking with, you are placing yourself at a disadvantage.